-A Few Tips for Swifter Turn Times
+A Few Steps to Quicker Turn Times

-- Always order your appraisals online.
+- Always order your appraisals electronically.

 - When you order online, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
 This is the single biggest time saver available to both of us!
 We don't have to retype information from a fax, and you don't have to wonder whether the order was received.